570 AD to 590 AD, Psalm 76: Khaibar.

 - The fight [6] lasted three days without result.
 Then the inhabitants of the two forts asked to surrender.
 They wanted the prophet to give them life and was content to take their property, and let them stay in the land, and keep the Jewish religion, without asking them for capitation: they would give the Prophet their date plantations ( all the oases of the Hejaz were then exploited by Jewish tribes) that they would continue to cultivate; and every year, at the time of harvest, he would take half the fruit, leaving the other half.
 The prophet shared these propositions with his companions.
 All, Mohadjir and Ançar, found them acceptable; And they said, We will have their goods, and we will have their own plantations, and they shall be our farmers.
 These trees, if they remained without landlords, would wither, as happened with those of the Beni-Nadhir (another Jewish tribe vanquished by Muhammad, obviously only the Jews knew how to maintain the date palms in this region).
 The prophet consented, and granted to the Jews these conditions, saying to them: I will, when I judge it by right, or if I perceive on your part some act of treason, to be able to expel you.
 The Jews consented.
 Then he had Ali write the treatise, and gave it to them.

-- The Messenger of Allah (Mohammed) [7] married Safyyah, daughter of Huyayy b.
+- The[14] Messenger of Allah (Mohammed)married Safyyah, daughter of Huyayy b.
 ‘Akhtab.
 He had taken her as captive to Khaybar; he chooses it for himself.
 He had a wedding feast where there was no bacon or meat, only sawiq and dried dates.
 Before him, she was the wife of Kinâna b.
 Abi al-Huqayq.

-- Allah’s Messenger [8] had offered to marry him and to impose the veil on him.
+- Allah’s Messenger[15] had offered to marry her and to impose the veil on her.
 Then she answered, « O Messenger of Allah!
 Leave me in your possession (only), because it is easier for me as well as for you « .
 So, he left it (as it is).
 When Allah’s envoy had made her a prisoner, she refused to convert to Islam, and wanted no other religion than Judaism.
 Then the Messenger of Allah put him aside; but he felt it in his soul.
 While he was one day with his followers, he heard the blows of a pair of shoes behind him; so he says, « It must be Thalabah b.
 Said who comes to announce to me the good news of the conversion to Islam of Rayhânah.
 Indeed, it was he who came to him and said, « O Messenger of Allah!
 Rayhânah has embraced Islam.
 The envoy of Allah rejoices in it

 - Vow and pay to the Lord your God; all those around Him will bring a gift to Him Who is to be feared.